Itecrom/jumihen/README.md

 #INTRODUCTION
 Developed by:
-Junta, Getrude, Christina and Promise
+Junta Gladys, Getrude, Christina and Promise

 Languages Used:
 HTML, PHP, CSS, JAVASCRIPT